 The first and easiest section of a PFT involves blowing out hard and fast though a mouthpiece connected to a recording device.
 This section of the test measures airway function, how much and how quickly you can exhale air, and is called spirometry.
 The spirometry portion only takes a few minutes to complete and can often be done in the physicians office during a regular appointment.
 A spirometry may be administered by a nurse or medical assistant on its own in-between full pulmonary function tests.
 It is important for patients to give full effort during this test.
 The patient will be asked to blow out as fast and hard as they can until there is no air left to expel.
 The test is usually repeated 3-5 times in one sitting and often times the person administering the test will be loudly encouraging the patient to “blow, blow, blow”.
 It is important to perform the test the same way every time with maximal effort.
 The results must be similar and reproducible to be of value.

 The second set of measurements during PFTs are lung volumes.
 This is best done using a plethysmograph or “body box”.
 Patients often feel like they are in an old-fashioned phone booth.
-Patients are instructed to paint while breathing on a mouth-piece.
+Patients are instructed to pant while breathing on a mouth-piece.

 The last part of a PFT measures the way in which gases cross through the lung tissue or diffusion capacity.
 A low DLCO (lung diffusion capacity) may be the first abnormality seen by PFT for idiopathic pulmonary fibrosis patients and is often present before lung volume or spirometry values are abnormal.